 trying to "jailbreak" it.

 - I had gotten involved in a golf technology project

 that needed a smartphone or tablet for the user interface.
 It was a

-golf swing analyzer consisting of a set of 6D accelerometers and gyros
+golf swing analyzer consisting of a set of 6DOF accelerometers and

 that attach to the golf club.
 These sensors communicate their readings